 When any of the above items are being transported in the state of Connecticut, they must adhere to the rules outlined in the Commercial Driver’s Manual.
 Jonathan Perkins Injury Lawyers has spent years learning the ins and outs of commercial vehicle collision litigation.
 Due to the variety of strict rules and regulations related to hazmat transport, those involved in a crash with a commercial vehicle must seek the professional legal services of our experienced staff.
 If you or a loved one has suffered from any injuries following a collision with hazmat transport, our New Haven attorneys are here for you.

-Complete a Free Case Review form on this page to get started.
+Complete a Free Case Evaluation form on this page to get started.

-Beyond have a current commercial driver’s license (CDL), Connecticut commercial truck drivers must adhere to all training and testing prior to being able to transport hazardous materials.
-The three main components of hazmat transportation include the shipper, the carrier, and the driver.
-The shipper must ensure that the products traveling by rail, truck, vessel or airplane are properly packaged, marked, and labeled prior to the shipment leaving its original location.
+Beyond having a current commercial driver’s license (CDL), Connecticut commercial truck drivers must adhere to all training and testing prior to being able to transport hazardous materials.
+The three main components of hazmat transportation include the shipper, the carrier and the driver.
+The shipper must ensure that the products traveling by rail, truck, vessel or airplane are properly packaged, marked and labeled prior to the shipment leaving its original location.
 Then, the carrier is to take the hazmat shipment to the proper destination.
-The carrier is to refuse the shipment if it is not properly packaged, labeled, or marked, in addition to whether or not the shipment is in compliance with all regulations.
+The carrier is to refuse the shipment if it is not properly packaged, labeled or marked, in addition to whether the shipment is in compliance with all regulations.

-To get started today, please fill out a Free Case Review form on this page.
+To get started today, please fill out a Free Case Evaluation form on this page.